koundinyag25/byteEnt/readme.md

 This project is a torrent streaming website.
 This project has been developed using Angularjs, Nodejs technologies.

-you can visit the website at www.byteit.co
+you can visit project at https://byte-ent.herokuapp.com/#/